 I may be pointing out the obvious here, but you’d be surprised how many vapers forget to charge their batteries.
 Like any electronic device, it’s pointless with no power, so try to make a regular habit of charging your battery.
 If you know you’re likely to forget, consider carrying a fully charged backup with you.

-Over filling your tank
+Over filling your vape tank

-If you have a top filling tank you can unscrew the top cap and fill straight down the side, paying attention to any max fill lines and not forgetting to keep e-liquid out of the central tube.
-If you have a bottom filling tank, unscrew it from your device and tip it upside down before removing the base, tilt it slightly before filling down the sides, again avoiding the central tube.
+If you have a top filling tank you can unscrew the top cap and fill straight down the side.
+Paying attention to any max fill lines and not forgetting to keep e-liquid out of the central tube.
+If you have a bottom filling tank, unscrew it from your device and tip it upside down.
+Before removing the base, tilt it slightly before filling down the sides, again avoiding the central tube.
 Afterwards, make sure you screw all the parts together properly to avoid any leakage.

 Last but not least, don’t forget to turn your battery unit off when not in use.
-Sounds simple, but the last thing you want is your e-cig firing in your pocket burning your atomizers, killing your battery and wasting your precious e-liquid.
+Sounds simple, but the last thing you want is your e-cig firing in your pocket.
+Burning your atomizers, killing your battery and wasting your precious e-liquid.
 Avoid this potential hazard by remembering to turn your device off.

+These were the most common beginners’ vaping problems.
 Can you think of any other common vaping problems?
 Let us know in the comments!